-- 11. The Church of England Funded Pension Scheme ('CEFPS' or 'Clergy Scheme'3) is a defined benefit pension scheme giving a guaranteed income in retirement and lump sum at retirement.
+- 14. The Church of England Funded Pension Scheme ('CEFPS' or 'Clergy Scheme'3) is a defined benefit pension scheme giving a guaranteed income in retirement and lump sum at retirement.
 The size of the pension depends on the number of years of stipendiary service, the office held, and the National Minimum Stipend in the year before retirement (we refer to this as "pensionable stipend").
-Once in payment the pension increases in line with RPI, capped at 3.5% for service from 1 January 2008 and 5% for service before that date. - 12.
+Once in payment the pension increases in line with RPI, capped at 3.5% for service from 1 January 2008 and 5% for service before that date. - 15.
 The rules of the scheme have changed over time and many serving clergy will have earned benefits which are determined by reference to the rules that applied at the time.
 The Pensions Board calculates a pro-rata benefit for each period where the member has less than the maximum possible service. - The maximum pension that members could earn for full service (37 years) completed before 1 January 2008 was two-thirds of pensionable stipend plus a lump sum of three times that amount.
 (This includes both service since 1 January 1998 in CEFPS and pension earned in the predecessor Church Commissioners' scheme).
 The Normal Pension Age for these benefits is 65. - Between 1 January 2008 and 1 January 2011, the number of years needed to qualify for maximum service was increased from 37 to 40 but the scheme still provided a maximum pension of 2/3rds of pensionable stipend.
-The Normal Pension Age for these benefits remained 65. - The maximum benefit that can be earned for those who joined CEFPS from 1 January 2011 is half of pensionable stipend, plus, a lump sum of three times that amount, after 41.5 years' service.
-Normal Pension Age increased to 68 for benefits earned at 2010.4 - 13.
-Therefore, a member in stipendiary service both before and after 1 January 2011 will have a blend of benefits based on the service earned under each set of rules.
+The Normal Pension Age for these benefits remained 65.